 Sports New York City FC’s Doménec Torrent likes his team’s ‘intensity’ The new NYCFC coach, fresh off his first win, believes his players ‘have more quality than they think, 100 percent.’
 Doménec Torrent had been on the coaching staff with Manchester City before taking the NYCFC job.
 Photo Credit: Manchester City FC via Getty Ima / Victoria Haydn By Jeff Weisinger Special to amNewYork Updated June 27, 2018 9:23 PM Print Share fbShare Tweet gShare Email The Doménec Torrent era is underway after New York City FC’s 2-1 come-from-behind win over the defending MLS Cup champion Toronto FC in the Bronx on Sunday.
 The win was the first for Torrent, who arrived at the club just a day before the match, but first of what he believes is many more to come.
 “We will really try to win every single night,” Torrent said after training on Tuesday.
 “Maybe it’s not possible, but we will try.”
 The win was a big one for the Blues, who jumped ahead of the Red Bulls into second place in the Eastern Conference with the Hudson River Derby coming up on July 8.
 NYCFC plays four straight Eastern Conference rivals starting with a road-trip to the Chicago Fire on Saturday.
 The win on Sunday also snapped a two-game winless streak for NYCFC after they lost 4-0 to the Red Bulls in U.S. Open Cup play before drawing Atlanta United 1-1 on June 9.
 “I said in the [postgame] press conference that my feeling is the same.
 When I watched the training session, I felt that they are ready because I saw their intensity their whole training,” Torrent explained about the win.
 “It’s not easy when you lose the game.
 “I say to my players ‘Okay.
 Don’t give up.
 Don’t give up.
 You’re able to win the game if you are able to score one goal, 100 percent.’ ” First-year NYCFC forward Jo Inge Berget scored both goals for the Blues in the second half on Sunday, ending his two-month long scoring drought.
 Torrent’s arrival at NYCFC comes after he spent over a decade with current Manchester City manager Pep Guardiola, whom Torrent won over 24 major trophies with, including the Champions League and, most recently, English Premier League title in which Manchester City cruised to a 100-point season.
 His experience and success in Europe could be what taps the full potential of NYCFC’s players.
 All of them.
 “I’m very happy with their play,” Torrent said.
 “They have more quality than they think, 100 percent.
 I’m sure we have three or four players that can play in Europe.
 The most important thing for me is training the new, little bit different ideas.”
-By Jeff Weisinger Special to amNewYork Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Jeff Weisinger Special to amNewYork Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.